Follow Us:

 Beyond their visual charm, the Pamukkale Travertines are renowned for their therapeutic properties.
 The hot springs are believed to alleviate cardiovascular ailments, rheumatic and skin diseases, eye conditions, and disorders affecting nerves and blood vessels.
 While not every thermal pool is open for bathing due to conservation efforts, specific pools welcome visitors for a rejuvenating dip.
 Remember to adhere to regulations, including the prohibition of footwear on the travertines, and come prepared with swimwear, a towel, hat, and sunscreen if you plan to indulge in the healing waters.

-Conservation Efforts for the White Jewel
+Conservation Efforts for Pamukkale

 Historically, establishments were constructed perilously close to the travertines, and unrestricted access led to degradation.
 Thanks to UNESCO recognition and conservation initiatives, rigorous measures have been implemented to safeguard this natural treasure.
 Vehicles are no longer permitted in the vicinity, and previously proximate hotels have been relocated to preserve the site’s integrity.
 Tourists are kindly requested to confine their exploration to designated areas and adhere to rules, like the mandatory removal of shoes, to protect the delicate travertines.